benJDtom/AWS/README.md

 5. In Route 53, create an A record pointed to the bucket you created earlier for the domain you purchased

 The static website is now setup!
 If you want the website to work without Cloud Front, just enable public access and you're done.
 We will be enabling Cloud Front for benjdtom.com and the below steps detail how this was done.
-This ensurse greater security and speed, allowing HTTPS and caching to be used.
+This ensures greater security and speed, allowing HTTPS and caching to be used.

 6. Create a new Cloud Front distribution
 7. Set Origin Domain Name to the bucket you created earlier